In this article...

 In this article, we will explain irrevocable trusts and their application to Illinois estate planning.

 Trusts come in two general flavors: revocable living trusts and irrevocable trusts.
 Revocable trusts can be modified or revoked by the grantor at any time.
-The grantor of a revocable trust typically retains full control over the assets in the trust.
+The grantor of a revocable trust typically retains complete control over the assets in the trust.
 The benefits of a revocable living trust typically occur after the grantor passes.
-These include providing for management and distribution of assets to beneficiaries and ensuring that a probate case is not necessary for the distribution of a grantor’s assets.
+These include providing for managing and distributing assets to beneficiaries and ensuring that a probate case is not necessary to distribute a grantor’s assets.

-When a grantor creates and transfers assets to an irrevocable trust, on the other hand, he or she permanently gives up at least some control over the asset.
+When a grantor creates and transfers assets to an irrevocable trust, on the other hand, they permanently give up at least some control over the asset.
 The trust cannot be revoked or modified once it is created.
-Assets transferred to an irrevocable trust are no longer considered to be owned by the grantor, but are owned by the trust for the benefit of the beneficiaries?
+Assets transferred to an irrevocable trust are no longer considered to be owned by the grantor.
+Still, they are owned by the trust for the benefit of the beneficiaries.

 For more on this, check out our article: What is the Difference Between Revocable Living Trusts and Irrevocable Trusts?

-To learn more about estate tax planning generally, check out our article: How to Avoid Estate Tax.
+To learn more about estate tax planning, check out our article: How to Avoid Estate Taxes.